 - Back pain, belly pain, or blood in the urine.
 May be signs of a kidney stone.

 - This drug may cause very bad eye problems.
 If left untreated, this can lead to lasting eyesight loss.
-Call your doctor right away if you have new eye signs like blurred eyesight or other changes in eyesight, eye pain, or eye redness.
+Call the doctor right away if your child has new eye signs like blurred eyesight or other changes in eyesight, eye pain, or eye redness.

 - Diarrhea or constipation.